 Locally, we refer to young wild boar as “humbugs.
 This is due to the light brown stripes that they have running across their back.
-The coat becomes a more uniform colour as the humbugs grow up.
+The coat becomes darker and a more uniform colour as the humbugs grow up.

 When we prepare for the Wild Boar Chase we often see Wild Boar – or evidence of where they have been – in the Forest There are an estimated 1,645 wild boar in the Forest of Dean this year – the highest number estimated to date.
 The figures are calculated annually by the Forestry Commission.
 When riding in the Forest please treat all wildlife with respect.